SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 An example would be a result set of data returned to the user.
 Suppose each data result, in, say for example a list of documents, had a unique Identifier for each specific document.
-So, for a particular search, the search results page returns a data set with one set of documents and their correponding Identifiers.
+So, for a particular search, the search results page returns a data set with one set of documents and their corresponding Identifiers.
 Then, in a different search, the search results page returns a different data set where each document in the result set uses different Identifiers.